Buck Owens: Career peak

 In early 1963, the Johnny Russell song "Act Naturally" was pitched to Owens, who initially didn't like it.
 His guitarist and longtime collaborator Don Rich, however, enjoyed it and convinced Owens to record it with the Buckaroos.
 Laid down on February 12, 1963, it was released on March 11 and entered the charts of April 13.
-By June 15 the single began its first of four non-consecutive weeks at the No. 1 position, Owens' first top hit.
+By June 15 the single began its first of four non-consecutive weeks at the No. 1 position, Owens's first top hit.
 The Beatles recorded a cover of it in 1965 with Ringo Starr as lead singer.
 Starr later recorded a duet of it with Owens in 1988.